nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding student's attendance : `attendance`

-Increases or decreases the number of times a student attended tutorials.
+Increases student's attendance by 1.

-Format: `attendance INDEX s/SIGN v/VALUE`
+Format: `attendance INDEX`

-* Adds attendance to the student at the specified INDEX.
+* Increment attendance to the student at the specified INDEX.
 * The index refers to the index number shown in the displayed student list.
 * The index must be a positive integer 1, 2.
 3, ….
-* decrease attendance value if `SIGN` is '-' and increase attendance value if `SIGN` is '+'.
-* increase or decrease the specific student's attendance by `VALUE`.

 Examples:

-* `attendance 1 s/- v/2`
-* `attendance 1 s/+ v/1`
+* `attendance 1

 ### Adding student's response: `addresponse`